Wolfy18/brandguard-qr/readme.txt

 10. New Product View Blockchain Section

 == Changelog ==

+= 1.1.3 =
+* Added transaction status to the token column if the token hasn't been minted yet
+* Fixed logic when prepping data when minting a list of tokens.
+* Added logic to save the IPFS value to the attachment once it's uploaded.
+* Added function to delete transient when plugin is deactivated.
+* Modified query to fix issue with maximum execution time of the cron job.
+* Modified the transactionModal to accept config variables as parameters
+* Fixed issue authorization issue when submitting a refund.

 = 1.1.2 =
 * Checks if cron are scheduled before starting a new one.